Vikas Mahatme: Public access to medical facilities

-Dr. Vikas Mahatme, an empathetic personality, is the first to start an eye bank in Vidarbha region of Maharashtra and established an eye donation movement there.
+Mahatme was the first person to start an eye bank in the Vidarbha region of Maharashtra and established an eye donation movement there.
 He also runs several eye hospitals and vision centres in Central India including Nagpur, Amravati, Gadchiroli, and Mumbai.
 He is working for community outreach programmes in eye care since 1986.
 His team visits rural, tribal and slum areas and conducts eye screening camps.
-He pioneered setting up hospitals and mobile eye-units at several places including Nagpur, Mumbai, Amravati, Gadchiroli Melghat, Yavatmal, Gondia, Chandrapur, etc. He started Aankhwali Pum-Pum (a mobile eye unit) equipped with all gadgets for an eye check-up to cater to remote rural areas.
+He pioneered setting up hospitals and mobile eye-units at several places including Nagpur, Mumbai, Amravati, Gadchiroli Melghat, Yavatmal, Gondia, and Chandrapur.
+He started Aankhwali Pum-Pum (a mobile eye unit) equipped to administer eye check-up to cater to remote rural areas.

 Health awareness campaigns

-He is energetic in spreading health awareness in the society through TV shows, newspaper articles, public forums and road shows.
-He has launched the 'Right to Health Movement' to make people aware about their health rights and about various government health schemes available to common man.
+Mahatme has launched the 'Right to Health Movement,' to make people aware about their health rights and about various government health programs.
 He famously gave the slogan- ‘Health is my Womb-right.’
 The trust organises a free eye camp every year for lakhs of people coming to Deekshabhoomi, Nagpur on the occasion of Dhamma Chakra Pravarthan Din.

 Social and emotional awareness initiatives

-He is a firm believer in the balance between physical, social, emotional and academic components of education.
-He came to an interesting narrative presentation titled "Happy Meaningful Life" and has been invited to several places in India and abroad to make this thought-provoking presentation.
-He started the 'Institute of Science of Happiness' which gives emphasis on developing thinking skills amongst young generation and empowering them with ten life skills underlined by the World Health Organisation.
-He also conducts regular programmes on personality development for N.C.C. and other students.
+Mahatme gave a narrative presentation titled "Happy Meaningful Life" to several places in India and abroad.
+He also founded the 'Institute of Science of Happiness' which gives emphasis on developing thinking skills amongst young generation and empowering them with ten life skills underlined by the World Health Organization.
+Mahatme conducts regular programmes on personality development for N.C.C. and other students.

 Upliftment of Dhangar community

-He is an eminent leader of the Dhangar community and continuously works on their problems in Maharashtra.
+Mahatme is a leader of the Dhangar community and continuously works on their problems in Maharashtra.
 To agitate for the demand of Scheduled Tribe reservation for Dhangars, he led a three-lakh strong march to Winter Assembly, Nagpur on 19 December 2013 and again on 8 December 2015 attended by around 5-6 lakh people.
 He further organized a huge convention of the community on 4 January 2015 and 5 November 2017, which were attended by the Devendra Fadnavis, Chief Minister of Maharashtra.
-His unique ability to bring Dhangars together contributed significantly in bringing over the change in the central as well as state government politics.
-He is also the Former President of a Maharashtra-based association called Dhangar Samaj Sangharsh Samiti, Maharashtra Rajya which aims for reservation for Dhangar community in government offices and educational institutions.
+His ability to unite the Dhangar community played a significant role in influencing political change at both the central and state levels.
+He is the former president of the Maharashtra-based organisation Dhangar Samaj Sangharsh Samiti, Maharashtra Rajya, which campaigns for reservation for the Dhangar community in government jobs and educational institutions.